gu-ms/gu.ms/README.md

 if there exists a gum that can provide you the required information, it can be obtained by simply calling the respective tiny URL (gum).
 These *gums* provide the information as plain text (without any additional mark-up or metadata).

+*gums* could be useful for IOT (and connected embedded) devices where the memory footprint is quite small and cannot have scope to carry libraries and/or binaries to carry out certain actions.
+If there is a *gum* available for pulling required information, it can help in getting rid of an external library or binary to carry out processing to get the same information.

 ## Some Use-cases ##